Robiamado/Complete-Data-Handler/README.md

 **\_\_add\_\_	\_\_sub\_\_	\_\_mult\_\_	\_\_truediv\_\_**

 These opeators return a cdh in which each element is the arithmetic operation of the two corresponding operands elements.
 For this reason both operands must be cdhs of same length.

+**ids	keys	values**
+Returns a list of cdh's ids, keys or values respectively.

 **update**